qutip/qutip.github.io/try-qutip.md

 Most QuTiP features already work.
 These are the known limitations:

  - A recent version of Firefox or Chrome is required.
- - QobjEvo objects cannot currently be usefully compiled.
+ - Cython is not yet available so QobjEvo objects cannot currently be usefully compiled.
- - Cython is not yet available.
  - You can save notebooks but, they are <em>stored in your web browser's internal storage and might be lost if, for example, the browser cache is cleared.
 If you do create notebooks you'd like to keep, please use the download button to save them.</em>
  - Notebooks are slow to start, but performance is not too bad after that.
- - Having to select the XPython kernel all the time is not ideal.

 Specific known issues are listed in [try-qutip's GitHub issues](https://github.com/qutip/try-qutip/issues/).
 Further issues and bugs may be reported there.